denoland/deno_lint/docs/rules/no_import_assertions.md

 Disallows the `assert` keyword for import attributes

-ES import attributes (previously called import assetions) has been changed to use the `with` keyword.
+ES import attributes (previously called import assertions) has been changed to use the `with` keyword.
 The old syntax using `assert` is still supported, but deprecated.